Ozyorsk, Chelyabinsk Oblast: History

 The town was founded on the shores of Lake Irtyash in 1947.
 Until 1994, it was known as Chelyabinsk-65, and even earlier, as Chelyabinsk-40 (the name is taken from the nearest city Chelyabinsk, which was a common practice of giving names to closed towns, plus the last digits of the postal code).
 Codenamed City 40, Ozyorsk was the birthplace of the Soviet nuclear weapons program launched after the Second World War.
 Ozyorsk and Richland in the US were the first two cities in the world to produce plutonium for use in Cold War atomic bombs.
 In 1994, it was granted town status and renamed Ozyorsk.
+This name, roughly meaning "Lake Town" in Russian, references the city's numerous nearby lakes.

 Kyshtym disaster

 In 1957, the Mayak plant was the site of a major disaster, releasing more radioactive contamination than the meltdown at Chernobyl.
 An improperly stored underground tank of high-level liquid nuclear waste exploded, contaminating thousands of square kilometres of territory, now known as the Eastern Ural Radioactive Trace (EURT).
 The matter was quietly and secretly covered up, and few either inside or outside Russia were aware of the full scope of the disaster until 1980.

-Before the 1957 accident, much of the waste was dumped into the Techa River, causing severe contamination and negatively affecting residents of dozens of riverside villages inclduding Ozyorsk.
+Before the 1957 accident, much of the waste was dumped into the Techa River, causing severe contamination and negatively affecting residents of dozens of riverside villages including Ozyorsk.
 After the 1957 accident, dumping in the Techa River officially ceased.
 In addition to the radioactive risks, the airborne lead and particulate soot levels in Ozyorsk (along with much of the Ural industrial region) are also very high—roughly equal to the levels encountered along busy roadsides in the era predating unleaded gasoline and catalytic converters—due to the presence of numerous lead smelters.

-On Sunday September 29, 1957 at 4:22 pm, in the production association "Beacon" in Ozyorsk one of the containers exploded, in which high-level waste was kept.
+On Sunday September 29, 1957 at 4:22 pm, in the production association "Mayak" in Ozyorsk one of the containers exploded, in which high-level waste was kept.
 The explosion completely destroyed a stainless steel container located in a concrete canyon 8.2 meters deep.
 In total, there were 14 containers ("cans") in the canyon.
 One tenth of the radioactive substances were lifted into the air.
 After the explosion, a column of smoke and dust rose up to a kilometer high, the dust flickered with an orange-red light and settled on buildings and people.
 The rest of the waste discarded from the tank remained at the industrial site.
 Reactor plants got into the contamination zone.